Appeals court deals blow to Trump administration travel ban

 In all, ten of the thirteen judges who heard the case voted against the Trump administration.

+The Supreme Court almost certainly would step into the case if asked.
+The justices almost always have the final say when a lower court strikes down a federal law or presidential action.

+Trump could try to persuade the Supreme Court to allow the policy to take effect, even while the justices weigh whether to hear the case, by arguing that the court orders blocking the ban make the country less safe.
+If the administration does ask the court to step in, the justices’ first vote could signal the court’s ultimate decision.

-A central question in the case was whether courts should consider Trump’s past statements about wanting to bar Muslims from entering the country as evidence that the policy was primarily motivated by the religion.
+A central question in the case before the 4th Circuit was whether courts should consider Trump’s past statements about wanting to bar Muslims from entering the country as evidence that the policy was primarily motivated by the religion.

-Trump’s administration argued that the court should not look beyond the text of the executive order, which doesn’t mention religion.
-The countries were not chosen because they are predominantly Muslim but because they present terrorism risks, the administration says.
+Trump’s administration argued the court should not look beyond the text of the executive order, which doesn’t mention religion.
+The countries were not chosen because they are predominantly Muslim but because they present terrorism risks, the administration said.

-But Gregory wrote that looking at the statements was appropriate and said the executive order was “steeped in animus and directed at a single religious group.”
+The government’s “asserted national security interest … appears to be a post hoc, secondary justification for an executive action rooted in religious animus and intended to bar Muslims from this country,” wrote the chief judge of the circuit, Roger L. Gregory.

+“Congress granted the president broad power to deny entry to aliens, but that power is not absolute,” Gregory wrote.
+“It cannot go unchecked when, as here, the president wields it through an executive edict that stands to cause irreparable harm to individuals across this nation.”

 The first travel ban in January triggered chaos and protests across the country as travelers were stopped from boarding international flights and detained at airports for hours.
 Trump tweaked the order after the 9th U.S. Circuit Court of Appeals refused to reinstate the ban.